bringauto/fleet-notifications/README.md

   - repeated_calls: how many times a phone will be called until a call is picked up
   - call_status_timeout_s: how much time should pass for a call to be considered timeouted
   - car_action_change_timeout_s: how much time should pass before a car should change actions reliably
-  - allowed_incoming_phone_numbers: which phone numbers are allowed to pause/unpause the car with an assigned id
+  - allowed_incoming_phone_numbers: which phone numbers are allowed to pause/unpause the car with an assigned name

   [Fleet Management API]: https://github.com/bringauto/fleet-management-http-api